PeterCamilleri/rctp/README.md

 Here are some books that I found very useful.
 While there are references to these books through-out, some tiny snippets or ideas may be found as well.
 I want to gratefully acknowledge all of them.

+Also, if you want to really step up your compiler skills, these books could help a lot.

 Modern Compiler Design (Dick Grune, Kees van Reeuwijk, Henri E. Bal Ceriel, J.H.
 Jacobs, Koen Langendoen, 2012)